-- If Outlook is not blocking junk mail, you can fix that by adjust Junk email options.
+- If Outlook is not blocking junk mail, you can usually fix that by adjusting the Junk Email options.

-- Users can also reduce Outlook junk mail by setting up whitelists and blacklists for email addresses.
+- Users can also reduce Outlook junk mail by setting up blacklists for email addresses.

 When Outlook isn’t blocking junk emails, users’ inboxes fill up with unwanted spam messages.
-Then users have to manually erase more unwanted mail.
+Then, users have to erase more unwanted mail manually.

 Has your Outlook inbox filled up with junk mail?
 If so, this is how you can fix Outlook when it’s not blocking spam.

 Why is Outlook not blocking my junk mail?

 Here are a few reasons the Outlook spam filter is not working:

 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.

 For more details you can read how we test, review, and rate at WindowsReport.